-Access to the OHSFC CAMPUS
+Access to the OHSFC Campus

 Access to the OHSFC Campus during the school day is limited to students, faculty, staff (OHSFC and district) and approved visitors.
 OHSFC students, faculty, and staff will be identifiable by OHSFC issued ID badges.
 District, maintenance, and substitutes will also have district issued ID badges that identify them as district employees.
 Approved visitors will have a Vistor's Pass issued by the receptionist with their name and building(s) they are visiting.
 If at any time you see someone on campus that does not meet these qualifications contact the main office (1502) immediately to report a description and location for this person.
+Only district maintenance personnel may access the roof of the OHSFC campus at any time.